d-slider/test-task/README.md

-Test task by Stan v.1.0.
+Test task by Stan v.
+1.0.